VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

                   "selected" : true
                 },
                 {
-                  "value" : "All kinds of Bugs (also the ones living in your Computer)" },
+                  "text" : "All kinds of Bugs (also the ones living in your Computer)", "value" : "All kinds of Bugs"
+                },
                 {
                   "value" : "I never dislike anything!"